Moeshra/Travel-assistant-using-Langchain-and-OpenAI-and-AstraDB/README.md

 # Travel-assistant-using-Langchain-and-OpenAI-and-AstraDB
-An bot to get information about bookings, make bookings and answer client questions.
+A bot to get information about bookings, make bookings and answer client questions.
 Technologies: OpenAI, Langchain, AstraDB

 Desciption is coming soon.